 The husbands and wives who committed themselves to founding the fledgling republic that became the United States of America sacrificed dearly for their cause— particularly the leaders of the first Continental Congress.
 John Adams, for one, endured long months of separation from his wife and children.
 Massachusetts was their home, but the demands of statehood kept him in … [Read more...] about Love Letters from God

 Relying on past success is a recipe for destruction—just ask the city of Sardis.
 Strategically located on the banks of the gold-laden Pactolus River, Sardis was once the prosperous capital of Lydia’s empire.
 At its peak, history suggests Sardis’s king Croesus financed construction of the Temple of Artemis—one of the Seven Wonders of the Ancient World.
-Croesus’s father, King … [Read more...] about 4 Steps to Reviving Your Faith From John’s Letter to the Church of Sardis
+Croesus’s father, … [Read more...] about 4 Steps to Spiritual Awakening From Revelation

-Modern church life is quite different than life in the early Church, but believers today should emulate the faithfulness of the church at Philadelphia.
-Christ commended the believers for four principles that are often lost among the practices and programs of modern church culture.
-Although Christ addressed Revelation 3:7-13 to the church in Philadelphia as a body, His words … [Read more...] about 4 Signs of Faithfulness From John’s Letter to the Church of Philadelphia
+Modern church life is quite different from life in the early Church, but today’s believers have much to learn from the faithfulness of the church in Philadelphia.
+Christ praised the believers for four principles that we often lose sight of among the practices and programs of modern church culture.
+Although Christ addressed Revelation 3:7-13 to the church … [Read more...] about 4 Lessons From the Philadelphia Church in Revelation